kamranbekirovyz/versionarte/README.md

 Each platform contains two objects:

 - `version`:
-    - `minimum`: The minimum version of the app that users can use.
+    - `minimum`: The minimum version of the app users can use.
-    - `latest`: The latest version of the app that is available.
+    - `latest`: The latest version of the app available.
 - `status`:
     - `active`: A boolean that indicates whether the app is currently active or not.
-    - `message`: A map that contains the messages for different languages to be displayed to the user when app is inactive.
+    - `message`: A Map that contains the messages for different languages to be displayed to the user when app is inactive.
 The keys of the map represent the language codes (e.g., "en" for English, "es" for Spanish), and the values represent the message in that language.

 ## 🐞 Bugs/Requests